-Uttar Pradesh: Nine booked for allegedly forcing residents to convert to Christianity in Meerut
+Uttar Pradesh: Nine booked for allegedly forcing residents to convert to Christianity

 The accused persons, identified as Chhabili alias Shiva, Binwa, Anil, Sardar, Nikku, Basant, Prema, Titli and Reena, have been booked under the Uttar Pradesh Unlawful Conversion Prohibition Act.

 Uttar Pradesh was the first state to pass such a law.
 It criminalises religious conversion through force, fraud or marriage.

-A marriage may be declared void if it was conducted for “the sole purpose of religious conversion” or if the religious conversion did not follow the procedure laid down in the ordinance.
 Offences under the law are punishable by up to 10 years’ imprisonment.
 Ten other states have passed similar laws after Uttar Pradesh.